Loading…

 The right answer depends on what you are buying and why.

-The collector framing: If you are buying Manga Rares because you love the Paramount War arc and these are cards you want to hold for years, timing matters less.
-Buy when you can afford the card you want and accept that week-1 prices include a premium for immediacy.
-That premium is the cost of having the card now versus in a month.
+The collector framing: If you are buying Manga Rares because you love the Paramount War arc and these are cards you want to hold for years, timing matters less anyway.
+Buy when you can afford the card you want.
+Waiting has not been rewarded on this set, since prices moved up rather than down after launch.

 One pattern unique to this set: the three-Admiral split means no collector gets all three from a single lucky pack pull.
 The trio has to be purchased as three separate transactions.
 That structural demand floor means Sakazuki Manga Rare is unlikely to crater the way a single-Manga-Rare set's chase card might after heavy box opening.
 All three stay in demand because collectors need all three to complete the set.